Zymo-Research/pipeline-resources/README.md

 # pipeline-resources
 Repository for resources and documentation files of Zymo bioinformatics pipelines.
-Files that can be frequently updaetd independent of the pipelines are stored here for easier version control of pipelines.
-They include genome files locations, protocol settings, special annotaiton files, sample reports, documentations, etc.
+Files that can be frequently updated independent of the pipelines are stored here for easier version control of pipelines.
+They include genome files locations, protocol settings, special annotation files, sample reports, documentation, etc.

 ## RNAseq
 * [Sample report](https://zymo-research.github.io/pipeline-resources/reports/RNAseq_sample_report.html)<br>